MarkWattsBoomi/ui-component-file-downloader/README.md

 - Add a component to your page, any type, save it then change it's "componentType" to "FileDownloader" in the metadata editor and save it. e.g.
-            "componentType": "FileDownloader" or "FileDownloaderComplex"
+            "componentType": "FileDownloader"

-- Add a String value or type as defined above to hold your file's data e.g. "FileData".
+- Add a type as defined above to hold your file's data e.g. "FileData".

 - Set the component's "State" to a the new field (e.g. FileData).